Take a look behind Purdue's strength and conditioning efforts

 Bonhotal played a critical role in the development of 2017 All-American Caleb Swanigan, helping Swanigan cut weight while developing improved quickness and explosiveness.
 Swanigan lost over 20 pounds from his arrival date to his selection in the NBA Draft.

-Prior to joining Purdue, Bonhotal spent four seasons with the Chicago Bulls where he served as the assistant strength and conditioning coach.
-Bonhotal's duties with the Bulls included coaching athletes through all aspects of the strength and conditioning program, traveling with the team to manage player workouts, lead warm-ups, and coordinate recovery protocols.
-In addition, he played an integral role in the Bulls testing and evaluation of NBA Draft prospects, a process which has contributed to the draft day decisions to select Derrick Rose, Joakim Noah and Taj Gibson among other notable Bulls players.
+Prior to his arrival at Purdue, Bonhotal spent nearly three years with the Chicago Bulls as an assistant strength and conditioning coach.
+Bonhotal's duties with the Bulls included coaching athletes through all aspects of the strength and conditioning program, traveling with the team to manage player workouts and lead warm-ups, testing and evaluating NBA Draft prospects and coordinating recovery protocols.
+Bonhotal also served as a strength and conditioning intern with the Bulls following his graduation from the University of Wisconsin in 2006 with a degree in kinesiology.